Improved Lyman Alpha Tomography using Optimized Reconstruction with Constraints on Absorption (ORCA): Introduction

 \section{Introduction}

 The galactic superclusters, sheets, filaments and voids are a significant part of our observable Universe, which are also referred to as the large scale structure of the universe.
 Cosmography is the science of mapping and describing those features using a variety of probes.
-While the local universe can be mapped out with galaxy surveys like SDSS\citep{Eisenstein_2011}, all sky galaxy surveys are restricted to universe at low redshift since the surface brightness scales with redshift as $\propto(1+z)^{-4}$, and we even no longer resolve a galaxy disk at longer distances, making it increasingly difficult to map the large scale structure at higher redshift.
+While the local universe can be mapped out with galaxy surveys like SDSS\citep{Eisenstein_2011}, all sky galaxy surveys are restricted to the universe at low redshift since the surface brightness scales with redshift as $\propto(1+z)^{-4}$, and we even no longer resolve a galaxy disk at longer distances, making it increasingly difficult to map the large scale structure at higher redshift.

 An alternative probe of large scale structure at $z>2$ is Lyman-$\alpha$ forest absorption in spectra of background quasars and galaxies, which is complementary to low redshift galaxy surveys.
 The Ly$\alpha$ forest traces the neutral hydrogen density \citep{1965ApJ...142.1633G} which can correspond to the underlying dark matter density through fluctuating Gunn-Peterson approximation (FGPA) \citep{1998ApJ...495...44C}.
-While the flux along a single line-of-sight towards a background source (quasar or galaxy) only provides one dimensional information, 3-D map can be reconstructed using inversion methods given a set of lines of sight (LOSs) toward a group of background objects \citep{2008MNRAS.386..211C}.
+While the flux along a single line-of-sight (LOSs) towards a background source (quasar or galaxy) only provides one dimensional information, 3-D map can be reconstructed using inversion methods given a set of LOSs toward a group of background objects \citep{2008MNRAS.386..211C}.
 A long-used method for this purpose is Wiener Filter \citep{2001MNRAS.326..597P}, which has been validated to recover the dark matter field by \citet{2008MNRAS.386..211C} and the observational requirements for implementing such method is discussed by \citet{Lee_2014}.
-Since this early work, the Wiener Filter has been widely used in many surveys including CLAMATO \citep{Lee_2018}, eBOSS \citep{Ravoux_2020}, and LATIS \citep{Newman_2020}.
-Going forward, there is significant interest in expanding \lya\ tomography as a probe of the IGM over more sky area and cross-correlate the properties of the IGM with overlapping galaxy samples, such as in the already planned Subaru Prime Focus Spectrograph (PFS) \citep{2014PASJ...66R...1T} galaxy evolution component and the more futuristic proposed surveys on facilities like TMT/ELT/GMT.
+Since this early work, the Wiener Filter has been widely used in many surveys including CLAMATO \citep{Lee_2018}, and LATIS \citep{Newman_2020}, \ZL{and eBOSS-Strip 82 \citep{Ravoux_2020}, the largest \lya\ tomography map ever made so far.} Going forward, there is significant interest in expanding \lya\ tomography as a probe of the IGM over more sky area and cross-correlate the properties of the IGM with overlapping galaxy samples, such as in the already planned Subaru Prime Focus Spectrograph (PFS) \citep{2014PASJ...66R...1T} galaxy evolution component and the more futuristic proposed surveys on facilities like TMT/ELT/GMT.